-Residential aged care providers supporting NDIS participants must register with the NDIS Commission from 1 December 2020
+Residential aged care providers supporting NDIS participants became registered with the NDIS Commission on 1 December 2020

 - help you, and your families and carers, by responding to your concerns or complaints

 - uphold your right to be free from harm

 - promote safe and quality services

 - abide by the NDIS Code of Conduct and Practice Standards for providers and workers